Fire and rescue services

 If you're arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
 But we can't get you out of trouble or out of jail.

-It's illegal to cover your face in public.
-This includes wearing a balaclava, full veil or anything else that hides your face.
-This does not apply to persons wearing a face mask for COVID-19 precautions or measures.
+Covering your face in public is illegal, including wearing a balaclava, full veil or anything else that hides your face.
+Failure to comply can result in arrest and heavy fines.
+This doesn't apply to wearing a face mask to protect from airborne disease.

 It's also illegal to: